 Known as attentional control, this is the ability to direct our attention to the things that really matter and, more importantly, ignore those things that aren’t so important but compete for our attention.
 Training our minds to focus better when distracted has been shown to help us worry less.

 And concentrating on the positive over the negative aspects of our lives has also been shown to improve symptoms of depression.
-To put this technique to work in your day-to-day, try to take a break and spend a few minutes every morning or afternoon to move your focus to what’s going well by practising gratitude and celebrating your achievements (of all shapes and sizes).
+To put this technique to work in your day-to-day, try to take a break and spend a few minutes every morning or afternoon to move your focus to what’s going well by practicing gratitude and celebrating your achievements (of all shapes and sizes).

 2. Reframe your thoughts.

 Cognitive reappraisal involves changing your perspective by reframing the meaning of an event and challenging your interpretation of what happened.
-Cognitive reappraisal is the heart of cognitive behavioural therapy (CBT), an effective and fairly inexpensive form of treatment for many common mental health disorders.
+Cognitive reappraisal is the heart of cognitive behavioral therapy (CBT), an effective and fairly inexpensive form of treatment for many common mental health disorders.

 If you’re interested in getting your thoughts in order using CBT, start by keeping a thought record—it’s as simple as taking a few moments to jot a recurring thought down on paper or with a mental wellbeing app like Foundations.
-This kind of journalling takes some effort, but it'll help you identify the repetitive thoughts (and feelings) that are distracting you from your work and replace them with less harmful thoughts over time.
+This kind of journaling takes some effort, but it'll help you identify the repetitive thoughts (and feelings) that are distracting you from your work and replace them with less harmful thoughts over time.

 3. Revise reactions